Natural Laxative Foods: Compare with drug store laxatives!

 • Colonic Irrigation

-If you want to use any of these laxatives first consult your doctor which one is right for you.
+If you want to use any of these laxatives, first consult your doctor to determine which one is right for you.

-Using laxatives for weight loss and overuse is called laxative abuse.
+Using laxatives for weight loss and overusing them is called laxative abuse.

-Brooke Alpert, M.S., R.D., C.D.N. founder of B Nutritious is very particular about the dietary fiber diet intake.
-Talks a lot about how it helps digestive health including curing constipation.
+Brooke Alpert, M.S., R.D., C.D.N., founder of B Nutritious, is very particular about dietary fiber diet intake.
+Talks a lot about how it helps digestive health, including curing constipation.

 Using Natural Laxatives for Constipation